 Focus on Customer Journey

-When you align the customer’s journey with the sales approach, you increase deal win rates.
+You increase deal win rates when you align the customer’s journey with the sales approach.
 Win rates can be improved by 15% when sellers align their process with the customer journey.

 Social selling allows sellers to engage with customers at all points of the customer journey, from the early stages of research all the way to the purchasing point.